Home » Read & Learn » WordPress » WordPress How To: SEO Permalinks (Before or After Launch)

 Is your website already live?

 What if your site is live, and you want to change your Permalinks?
-That’s an essential question if you have URLs “out there” or ranked with search engines.
+That’s an essential question if you have URLs that are “out there” or ranked with search engines.
 Changing your Permalink structure does change all your site’s URLs.

 If you find yourself in the position to change your Permalinks, you need to take a couple of steps.